abdwiqb/Pygame-Pong/README.md

 # PYPONG

 Pong made with pygame,
-with some extra features
+with some extra features,

-Used some code from www.youtube.com/watch?v=Qf3-aDXG8q4
+and a bit buggy

 # How to win
 - Get 9 or more points while the opponent is atleast 2 points below you to win